Rajpratik71/linux-manPages/install.md

        install [OPTION]... -d DIRECTORY...

 DESCRIPTION
-       This  install program copies files (often just compiled) into destina‐ tion locations you choose.
+       This  install  program  copies files (often just compiled) into destination locations you choose.
 If you want to download and install a ready-to-use package on a GNU/Linux system, you should instead be using a package manager like yum(1) or apt-get(1).

        In the first three forms, copy SOURCE to DEST or multiple SOURCE(s) to the existing DIRECTORY, while setting permission modes and owner/group.
 In the 4th form, create all components  of  the given DIRECTORY(ies).

        Mandatory arguments to long options are mandatory for short options too.

        --backup[=CONTROL]
               make a backup of each existing destination file